libbymiller/covid-uk/README.md

 `docker attach coviduk`

-you can then use the `bash run_all.sh` command.
+you can then run all the commands listed above from within the `/home/coviduk/covid-uk` folder.

-Using a Docker allows you to make changes in the repository on your local machine, then test them by launching the container and running the scripts within the already prepared environment.

 ### Reference